Dopetwist/Sleek-salon/README.md

 # Sleek Salon 👧🧔

-A Unisex salon web app initially built with plain HTML, CSS and JavaScript but now refined using a more modular framework with a focus on clean user-friendly interfaces and maintainability.
+A Unisex salon web app initially built with plain HTML, CSS and JavaScript but later refined using a more modular framework with a focus on a clean interface and functionality.

-It showcases good hair styles, services and products of both male and female.
+It showcases good hair styles, services and products for both male and female.

 ## 🛠️ Tech Stack: